Ce11an/spacy-cleaner/docs/help.md

 ## Create a Pull Request

-You can [contribute](contributing.md) to the source code with Pull Requests, for example:
+You can [contribute](contributing.md) to the source code with Pull Requests.

 Thanks! 🚀